Overview

 - Actions: Follow-up workflows triggered by the topic, like sending SMS messages or handing off to a live agent.

-A well-structured knowledge base ensures your assistant retrieves accurate information, performs tasks reliably, and delivers a consistent user experience.
+A well-structured knowledge base ensures your agent retrieves accurate information, performs tasks reliably, and delivers a consistent user experience.

 Key components of a topic